About Woodwork Lab

 We believe that…

-learning to make things also teaches children about products and their roles as consumers.
-Learning about different materials gives kids an insight into where things come from and their impact on the environment.
-Kids realise that they can make and fix their own things rather than purchasing more and more stuff.
+learning to make things also teaches about products and their roles as consumers.
+Learning about different materials gives people an insight into where things come from and their impact on the environment.

 Helen Bankes